cpske/ISP/assignment/ku-polls/inception.md

 In this lab, you will perform project set-up and inception activities.

-> "*Inception*" refers to the first phase of a software project, when you learn about the project idea, its purpose and stakeholders, and decide if the project is worth pursuing.
+> "*Inception*" refers to the first phase of a software project, when you learn about the project idea, its purpose and stakeholders, agree on a vision for the project, and perform preliminary work to decide if the project is worth pursuing.

 ## 1. Setup Project Infrastructure

 1. Create a public repo named `ku-polls` in **your own** Github account.
    - Please spell it **exactly** this way: `ku-polls`.
+   - **Wrong**: `ku_polls`, `kupolls`, `KU-POLLS`, or any other name except as above.

-2. Repo should have (at least) these files:
+2. Repo should have (at least) these files in the top-level of the repo, **not** in a subdirectory
    ```
    README.md
    .gitignore        # configured for a Python project